schnitzer-lab/EXTRACT-public/README.md

 %Perform post-processing such as cell checking and further data analysis
 ```

-We have included the file `example.mat` in this repository to help the reader get started with the basics of Extract.
+We have included the file `example.mat` in this repository to help the reader get started with the basics of EXTRACT.

 ## Advanced aspects
-Here, we discuss some of the more advanced aspects of Extract.
+Here, we discuss some of the more advanced aspects of EXTRACT.
 We suggest that the user first becomes familiar with the example extraction process before moving forward to the more advanced settings.

 ### Pre-processing

 In this repository, we are introducing an important part of the cell extraction pipeline for Ca<sup>2+</sup> imaging movies.
 The pipeline includes a motion correction step, for which one can use already existing motion correction algorithms (See for example: [NoRMCorre](https://github.com/flatironinstitute/NoRMCorre)).
-On the other hand, Extract has a configuration to perform the usual pre-processing steps including taking dF/F, highpass filtering for suppressing excessive background, and circular masking for endoscopic movies (See [Configurations](#configurations)).
+On the other hand, EXTRACT has a configuration to perform the usual pre-processing steps including taking dF/F, highpass filtering for suppressing excessive background, and circular masking for endoscopic movies (See [Configurations](#configurations)).

 ### Configurations